 - Address instructional and assessment-related matters.

-For example, instructors should plan how to:
+For example, instructors should plan how they will:

 - provide information and resources to students;